mitenvaghani/mitenvaghani/README.md

 - Databases: MySQL, MongoDB

 ## Education
-- BSC.IT in Computer Science, University of Saurashtra .
+- BSC.IT in Computer Science from University of Saurashtra .
-- Data Science from Creative Design and Multimedia Institute .
+- Data Science course from Creative Design and Multimedia Institute .
-- flutter form self learn .
+- flutter form self learn via youtube .

 <!--
 ## Projects